The Royal Norwegian Navy

 The Navy secures Norwegian sovereignty at sea and protects Norway’s maritime interests.

 The Royal Norwegian Navy protects our values and ensures Norway free access to sea by protecting, surveilling and controlling our coastline and our waters.
-The Navy is led by the Chief of the Navy, supported by the Naval Staff, based at Haakonsvern Naval Base in Bergen.
+The Navy is led by the Chief of the Navy based at Haakonsvern Naval Base in Bergen.

-Coast guard vessels and naval ships are constantly patrolling and sailing Norwegian and international waters – ready to protect Norway.
+Coast Guard- and naval vessels are constantly patrolling and sailing Norwegian and international waters – ready to protect Norway.
 Our vessels are both mobile and flexible with high responsiveness and great endurance.
 This makes the Norwegian Navy ready to respond wherever and whenever required.